 A career summary for an experienced security officer

 Vigilant and experienced security guard with over 10 years of experience in security services.
-Happy to provide a watchful presence while engaging compassionately with customers, visitors, and staff.
-Quick thinking, knowledge of security systems, and bilingual skills will ensure the safety and security of people and premises at ACTS Aviation Security.
+Pleased to offer a watchful presence while compassionately interacting with customers, visitors, and employees.
+Quick thinking, knowledge of security systems, and bilingual abilities will ensure the safety and security of people and premises at ACTS Aviation Security.

 Demonstrate how many conflicts you de-escalated, security threats you thwarted, and how you utilised your skills to ensure everyone’s safety.
 Using numbers highlights your achievements, and you can be certain hiring managers will take notice.

-Monitored 20+ CCTV cameras using Avigilon Control Centre to detect and report incidents, reducing unauthorised access by 37% over 6 months.
+- Monitored over 20 CCTV cameras using Avigilon Control Centre to detect and report incidents, reducing unauthorised access by 37% over 6 months.

 Your educational background and industry-recognised certificates are excellent additions to your security guard CV.
 They demonstrate that you have the expertise, experience, and professional ability to carry out your duties diligently.

-List the most recent/highest education level, including details about the institution, specific area of study, location, and graduation date.
-For certifications, provide the name of the issuing body, certificate title, and date.
+List the most recent/highest education level, including details about the institution, specific field of study, location, and date of graduation.

 Palo Alto Secondary School